marianorodriguez/altran-backend/README.md

 **Available commands:**

+`npm i`: Installs the required dependencies for the server to start

 `npm run dev`: Launches the server in development mode

 `npm run start`: Launches the server in production mode